denten/denten.github.io/_pages/about.md

 > Dennis Yi Tenen is associate professor of English and Comparative Literature at Columbia University.
 His teaching and research happen at the intersection of people, texts, and technologies.
-A co-founder of Columbia's Group for Experimental Methods in the Humanities, he is the author of *Plain Text: The Poetics of Computation* (Stanford University Press, 2017).
+Tenen received his doctorate in Comparative Literature at Harvard University under the advisement of Professors Elaine Scarry and William Todd.
+A co-founder of Columbia's Group for Experimental Methods in the Humanities, he is the author of *Plain Text:
+The Poetics of Computation* (Stanford University Press, 2017).
 His recent work appears on the pages of *New Literary History*, *Amodern*, *boundary2*, *Computational Culture*, and *Modernism/modernity* on topics that include literary theory, the sociology of literature, media history, and computational